 We know – how can that be?
 But a lot of companies equate a job description mixed with a completed employee onboarding process with clarity of expectations.
 That’s not the case!

-At Trainual, we use job scorecards to provide our new hires a detailed understanding of what they will be doing.
-And how that work will contribute to the team and our organization.
+For our new hires, we use job scorecards to provide our new hires a detailed understanding of what they will be doing.
+Plus, how that work will contribute to the team and our organization.

 These scorecards should outline everything your new hire is responsible for as long as they remain in that role, including main focuses, key responsibilities, and quantifiable success metrics.
 This way, there is no room for surprises come review time.